FrancoSpeziali/node-movies-rest-api/README.md

 > Hint: You may use `String`, `Date`, `Number`, `Boolean` as your data types

-## Assignment 5 - 'Movies' by id endpoint
+## Task 5 - 'Movies' by id endpoint

 We will create an endpoint to load specific movie data, based on the movie id